jerryagenyi/naija-news-hub/docs/dev/file-relationship-rules.md

 1. Does this change affect the database schema?
 2. Does this change affect the API?
 3. Does this change affect the scraper functionality?
+4. Does this change affect Crawl4AI integration?
-4. Does this change affect configuration requirements?
+5. Does this change affect configuration requirements?
-5. Does this change require updates to tests?
+6. Does this change require updates to tests?
-6. Does this change require updates to documentation?
+7. Does this change require updates to documentation?

 For each "yes" answer, identify the related files using this document and update them accordingly.